U.S. natgas futures rise 4% on output drop, warmer forecasts

 The amount of gas flowing to U.S. LNG export plants held at 12.2 bcfd so far in May, the same as April.
 That compares with a monthly record of 12.9 bcfd in March.
 The United States can turn about 13.2 bcfd of gas into LNG.

-Since the United States will not be able to produce much more LNG anytime soon, it has worked with allies to divert LNG exports from elsewhere to Europe to help European Union (EU) countries and others break their dependence on Russian gas.
+Since the United States cannot produce much more LNG soon, it has worked with allies to divert LNG exports from elsewhere to Europe to help European Union (EU) countries and others break their dependence on Russian gas.

 Russian gas exports to Europe slid to around 7.9 bcfd on Monday from about 8.2 bcfd on Sunday on the three mainlines into Germany: North Stream 1 (Russia-Germany), Yamal (Russia-Belarus-Poland-Germany) and the Russia-Ukraine-Slovakia-Czech Republic-Germany route.
 That compares with an average of 11.9 bcfd in May 2021.
 NG/EU